-Network specialists and other network providers are listed in our Provider Directory.
-If there is a specific network hospital you want to use, you will probably want to see a network specialist that is affiliated with this hospital.
+You can go to any network specialist listed in our Provider Directory provided your PCP thinks the care is appropriate.
+If there is a specific hospital you want to use, you will probably want to see a network specialist that is affiliated with this hospital.
 (For this information, you can visit our website at www.bluecrossma.com/findadoctor or you may call Member Service.)